SheCodesAus/she-codes-django-news-project-jenguyenanhnhu/README.md

 Issue:
 - getting image submitted in 'Publish Your Thoughts' form to load for article and on index page.
 - formatting forms.
 I tried using widgets and bootstrap 'class': 'form-control' but it didn't change them.
 - Every time I click on a story, it always shows screenshot 'error1' because it has issues with the url having an <int:pk> in it.
 Then when I click to edit, 'error2' shows to now add <int:pk>.
 Not sure how to not get any errors.
-- I got the same to work for 'Edit forms' - even if I navigated to the edit url of another story, I wouldn't be able to edit but can edit one I have authored.